-We use two main methods: The first method is pure independence calculus, relying on a well-behaved independence relation (coheir), whose existence in our context is proven in \cite{bg-v7, sv-infinitary-stability-v3}.
-This works well in the superstable case if we define superstability in terms of coheir (called strong superstability in \cite{indep-aec-v4}) but we do not know how to make it work for weaker definitions of superstability (such as superstability defined in terms of splitting, a more classical definition implicit for example in \cite{gvv-v3}).
+We use two main methods: The first method is pure independence calculus, relying on a well-behaved independence relation (coheir), whose existence in our context is proven in \cite{bg-v11-toappear, sv-infinitary-stability-afml}.
+This works well in the superstable case if we define superstability in terms of coheir (called strong superstability in \cite{indep-aec-apal}) but we do not know how to make it work for weaker definitions of superstability (such as superstability defined in terms of splitting, a more classical definition implicit for example in \cite{gvv-mlq}).
 The second method is the use of syntactic averages, developed by Shelah in \cite[Chapter V]{shelahaecbook2}.
-We end up proving a result on chains of saturated models in the framework of stability theory inside a model and then translate to AECs using \emph{Galois Morleyization}, introduced in \cite{sv-infinitary-stability-v3}.
-This method typically gives lower Hanf numbers and allows us to use superstability defined in terms of splitting.
+We end up proving a result on chains of saturated models in the framework of stability theory inside a model and then translate to AECs using \emph{Galois Morleyization}, introduced in \cite{sv-infinitary-stability-afml}.
+This method allows us to use superstability defined in terms of splitting.
+The two methods give incomparable results: in case we know that $\K$ is $(<\kappa)$-tame, with $\kappa = \beth_\kappa > \LS (\K)$, the first gives better Hanf numbers than the second.
+However if we know that $\K$ is $\LS (\K)$-tame, then we get better bounds using the second method, since we do not need to work above a fixed point of the beth function.

 The paper is organized as follows.
-Section \ref{prelim-sec} introduces the necessary preliminaries, but contains nothing new\footnote{Except for the second part of Proposition \ref{barleq-prop} which we do not use.} to those familiar with \cite{indep-aec-v4}.
 Section \ref{stable-sec} gives the argument using independence calculus culminating in Theorems \ref{union-sat-closed} and \ref{union-sat-ss}.
 Both of these arguments work just using forking relations, drawing inspiration from Makkai and Shelah, rather than the classical first-order argument using averages.
 Section \ref{averages-sec} develops averages in our context based on earlier work of Shelah and culminates in the more local Theorem \ref{union-sat-av}.
 Section \ref{mainthm-sec} translates the local result to AECs and Section \ref{ss-def-sec} proves consequences such as the uniqueness of limit models from superstability.

 This paper was written while the second author was working on a Ph.D.\ thesis under the direction of Rami Grossberg at Carnegie Mellon University.
 He would like to thank Professor Grossberg for his guidance and assistance in his research in general and in this work specifically.